mervinnguyen/mervinnguyen/README.md

 * 🖥️  See my portfolio at [mervinnguyen.github.io](http://mervinnguyen.github.io)
 * ✉️  You can contact me at [mervin1@uci.edu](mailto: mervinnguyen123@gmail.com).
 * 🧠  I'm compiling and debugging on IAR Embedded Workbench and ARM-Cortex M4.
-* 🚀  I'm currently mastering Python and Advanced Data Structures/Algorithms.
+* 🚀  I'm currently mastering scripting for Python and Advanced Data Structures/Algorithms.
 * 🤝  I'm open to collaborating on exciting projects related to ROS, Electric Vehicles, and Embedded Systems.

 ### Skills